Sebmaster/Wireless/README.md

 You can replace "\<channelname\>" with anything you like.
 As soon as you're finished editing the sign, the first line changes to "[Transmitter]".
 This means, the sign got recognized and the plugin is working correctly.

-Afterwars place another sign somewhere else with the following lines:
+Afterwards place another sign somewhere else with the following lines:

 * receiver
 * \<channelname\>